How to be a blended family or stepfamily in the early years

 Letting your child’s other parent know about new family arrangements

-If things are difficult with your child’s other parent, it can help to:
+If things are difficult with your child’s other parent, these tips can help: